vladimir-tutin/Plex-Auto-Collections/README.md

 scan TMDb URLs.

 When parsing IMDB or TMBd lists the script will create a list of movies that are missing from Plex.
 If an TMDb and Radarr api-key are supplied then the option will be presented to pass the list of movies along to Radarr.
-Trakt lists will be matched against items in both a Movie and a TV library each.
+Trakt lists will be matched against items in both a Movie and a TV library, each.

 As well as updating collections based off configuration files there is the ability to add new collections based off filters, delete collections, search for collections and manage the collections in the configuration file.
 Collection